chirag04/mail-listener2/readme.md

   password: "imap-password",
   host: "imap-host",
   port: 993, // imap port
+  tls: true,
+  tlsOptions: { rejectUnauthorized: false },
   mailbox: "INBOX", // mailbox to monitor
   markSeen: true, // all fetched email willbe marked as seen and not fetched next time
   fetchUnreadOnStart: true // use it only if you want to get all unread email on lib start.
-Default is `false` });
+Default is `false`,
+  mailParserOptions: {streamAttachments: true} // options to be passed to mailParser lib.
+});

 mailListener.start(); // start listening